-How to stay active during the Coronavirus (COVID-19) pandemic in autumn and winter 2020
+How to stay active during the Coronavirus (COVID-19) pandemic in autumn and winter 2021

 Although the team offered some face-to-face sessions as the first lockdown eased, these have now been paused to comply with current government guidelines.

-However a range of activities provided by the team are available online across various platforms including adult Zoom sessions and challenges for children and young people and other content on our You Tube Channel.
+However, activities provided by the team are available online across various platforms.
+This includes adult Zoom sessions and challenges for children and young people and other content on our YouTube Channel.